IBM/dbb-git-migration-modeler/README.md

 ### Configuring the scripts

 The scripts used by the utility must be configured in order to run properly.
-Each script calls a setup script, the [0-environment.sh script](./0-environment.sh), which exports environment variables.
+Each script calls a setup script, the [0-environment.sh script](./src/scripts/0-environment.sh), which exports environment variables.

-To configure the Migration-Modeler, the variables defined in the [0-environment.sh script](./0-environment.sh) should be tailored to meet with your installation.
+To configure the Migration-Modeler, the variables defined in the [0-environment.sh script](./src/scripts/0-environment.sh) should be tailored to meet with your installation.
-The `DBB_MODELER_HOME` variable should be customized in priority, to point to location where the Migration-Modeler utility is installed.
+The `DBB_MODELER_HOME` and `DBB_MODELER_WORK` variables need to be customized, to respectively specify the Migration-Modeler utility installation directory and the work directory that will be used.
+Please make sure the work directory is sized accordingly to contain your entire code base.

 ### Tailoring the input files

+The configuration files required to use the Migration-Modeler utility are provided in the [samples](./samples/) folder.
+You must copy these sample configuration files to the working directory indicated by the `DBB_MODELER_WORK` environment variable and use them as templates for your customization.

-Three configuration files need to be reviewed and adapted to your installation and your needs, before being able to use the Modeler :
+Four configuration files need to be reviewed and adapted to your installation and your needs, before using the Migration-Modeler:

-* The [Applications Mapping file](./applicationsMapping.yaml) file contains the list of existing applications including the naming convention patterns to define the elements that belong to each application.
+* The [Applications Mapping file](./samples/applicationsMapping.yaml) file contains the list of existing applications including the naming convention patterns to define the elements that belong to each application.
+Instead of patterns for naming conventions, the file also accepts fully qualified member names that can be extracted from an existing data source or report provided by your legacy tool.
-For a given member analyzed by the utility, if its name doesn't match any of the naming convention, it will be associated to the *UNASSIGNED* application.
+Members in the input PDSs libraries that do not match any convention will be associated to the *UNASSIGNED* application and be treated as shared code.
 If no naming convention is applied for a given application, or if all the members of a given dataset belong to the same application, a naming convention whose value is `........` should be defined.

-* The [Repository Paths Mapping file](./repositoryPathsMapping.yaml) file is required and may be tailored to meet with your requirements, in terms of folder layout.
+* The [Repository Paths Mapping file](./samples/repositoryPathsMapping.yaml) file is required and may be tailored to meet with your requirements, in terms of folder layout.
 However, it is recommended to use the definitions provided in the template, and keep consistent definitions for all applications being migrated.
 The values provided in the sample file should meet most of the implementations, but these values can be customized if necessary.
-The file controls how dataset members should be dispatched to target subfolders on USS, depending on the low-level qualifiers of the dataset which hold them, their associated types (if any, as described in the [Types file](./types.txt)) or, if enabled, the scan result provided by the DBB Scanner.
+The file controls how dataset members should be dispatched to target subfolders on USS, depending on the low-level qualifiers of the dataset which hold them, their associated types (if any, as described in the [Types file](./samples/types.txt)) or, if enabled, the scan result provided by the DBB Scanner.
 For each repository path, the `artifactsType` property is used during [the Assessment phase](#the-assessment-phase), to filter out for each type of artifacts to perform the assessment.
 Only artifacts of types `Program` or `Include File` will be included in the analysis.
-It is recommended to keep the current settings defined in the provided [Repository Paths Mapping file](./repositoryPathsMapping.yaml) for the `artifactsType` property.
+It is recommended to keep the current settings defined in the provided [Repository Paths Mapping file](./samples/repositoryPathsMapping.yaml) for the `artifactsType` property.

-* The [Types file](./types.txt) lists their dataset members and their associated type (like a language definition), as described in the legacy SCM tool.
+* The [Types file](./samples/types.txt) lists their dataset members and their associated type (like a language definition), as described in the legacy SCM tool.
 This CSV file is optional, and should be built with an SCM-provided utility or from an SCM-provided report.
-During the [Framing phase](./#the-framing-phase), the *type* information can be used as a criteria to dispatch files.
+During the [Framing phase](#the-framing-phase), the *type* information can be used as a criteria to dispatch files.
 If no type is assigned to a given artifact, this information will not be used to dispatch the file and this element will be of type *UNKNOWN* in the Application Descriptor file.
-The type assigned to each artifact is used in the [Property Generation phase](./#the-property-generation-phase) to create Language Configuration in [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/)'s configuration.
+The type assigned to each artifact is used in the [Property Generation phase](#the-property-generation-phase) to create Language Configuration in [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/)'s configuration.

-* The [Types Configurations file](./typesConfigurations.yaml) defines the differents types, grouping together related properties.
+* The [Types Configurations file](./samples/typesConfigurations.yaml) defines the differents types, grouping together related properties.
-This file is only used during the [Property Generation phase](./#the-property-generation-phase).
+This file is only used during the [Property Generation phase](#the-property-generation-phase).
 Each type configuration contains properties used by the [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/) framework.